W-David-Porter/course-in-consciousness/chapter-19-surrender-mantra-trust/readme.md

 Do you know somebody who is or has been in a 12-step program?
 Did it help?
 :::

 If we believe that God is separate from us, surrendering to God is dualistic.
-In Christianity, surrender is epitomised by the following passage from *Luke* 22:42:^[[*Bible* Revised Standard Version](http://quod.lib.umich.edu/cgi/r/rsv/rsv-idx?type=DIV1&byte=4782437)]
+In Christianity, surrender is epitomised by the following passage from *Luke* 22:42:^[[*Bible*, (Revised Standard Version)](http://quod.lib.umich.edu/cgi/r/rsv/rsv-idx?type=DIV1&byte=4782437)]

 >…not my will, but yours, be done.